john-wig7/VA_Led_Project/README.md

 3) It has 12-bit pwm resolution (compared to 8-bit on Arduino Uno)
 4) The 3.3 volt output pins suit the femtobuck driver

-I have considered using an ESP32 as a secondary design branch.
+I am also investgating using an ESP32 as a secondary design branch.
 It has the potential to be a cost effective and higher performing substitutue for the Due.
-The ESP32 also has micropython capability.
+The ESP32 also has micropython capability and I am intersted in learning and exploring this seystem.

-The coding challenges for the Due are:
+The coding challenges for this project are:

 1) simultaneously sequencing 12 rgb channels
 2) ensuring smooth fading at lower power levels